Medical-Models-Jonathon-Clifford/medical-models-authorization-server/README.md

 ```

 4. Install maven dependencies, build the project and run the tests.
 Note the use of `./mvnw`.
 This uses a local copy of
-   maven specific to the project.
+   maven specific to this project.
 You won't need to globally install maven to run this command.

 ```bash
 ./mvnw clean install